openframeworks/ofBook/20_intro_to_graphics/chapter.md

 		currentPolyline.clear();
 	}

-We haven't talked about `ofPolyline`'s [`clear()`](http://www.openframeworks.cc/documentation/graphics/ofPolyline.html#show_clear "clear Documentation Page") method yet, but it does what you might expect. `clear()` removes all the points that are stored in the polyline.
+We haven't talked about `ofPolyline`'s [`clear()`](http://www.openframeworks.cc/documentation/graphics/ofPolyline.html#show_clear "clear Documentation Page") method yet, but it does what we might expect. `clear()` removes all the points that are stored in the polyline.
 We use it so that we can start a new brush stroke with each click of the mouse.

 Great, we've set up our variables and handled mouse button pressed.
 The code that will take care of adding the mouse position to our polyline is pretty short.
 Add these lines into the `update()` function: